monsterlimo/gpconnect/index.md

 [![Semver](http://img.shields.io/badge/semver-2.0.0-yellow.svg)](http://semver.org/spec/v2.0.0.html){:target="_blank" class="no_icon"} [![License](http://img.shields.io/:license-apache2-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0.html){:target="_blank" class="no_icon"}
 {% endcomment %}

-GP Connect is a national interoperabilty programme that's opening up information and data held within the different GP clinical systems for use across the whole of health and social care - ensuring patient medical information is available to the right clinician, at the right time, wherever they are.
+GP Connect is a national interoperability programme that's opening up information and data held within the different GP clinical systems for use across the whole of health and social care - ensuring patient medical information is available to the right clinician, at the right time, wherever they are.

 We're developing a set of application programming interfaces (APIs) that will seamlessly connect the four main provider systems (EMIS Web, INPS Vision, Microtest Open Evolution and TPP SystmOne) and allow them to exchange data with ease.